sabrinacamp2/Non-Terra-GCP/Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md

 		e.g. gsutil -m cp -r -L "terraPD_to_gbucket_20230724.log" /home/jupyter gs://fc-3a463b92-98d9-47e3-9d16-4ba001069ee9/notebook-cache-20230724
 		```

-		- This will not copy over conda environments unless you had the conda config set to save in a `/home/jupyter` directory. (sorry) Consider exporting environments to .yml files for easy rebuild on GCP VM.
+		- This will not copy over conda environments.
+Consider exporting environments to .yml files for easy rebuild on GCP VM.
 		- [Optional] Check if any files were not successfully transferred by inspecting `filtered_output.csv`
 		  ```bash
 		  grep -v "OK" terraPD_to_gbucket_{date}.log > filtered_output.csv